Explaining Front inboxes, empty inboxes, and channels

 At Front, we've borrowed the concept of an inbox because it is familiar, but broadened the application.
 A Front inbox should be thought of as an organizational container or space.
 When you create a new inbox in Front, you create a new organizational space in your Front workspace.
-An inbox can be a shared team inbox, or a private individual inbox.
+An inbox can be a shared inbox, or a personal individual inbox.

 A Front inbox can hold one channel, multiple channels, or can be an empty inbox.

 Plainly speaking, a channel represents the communication medium that people use to get in touch with you.

 A channel can be an email address, phone number for SMS, Facebook business page, Twitter handle, live chat client, and more.
 See this section for instructions on how to add the various types of communication channels to Front.

 An empty inbox is an inbox without any channels attached to it.
 This is purely an organizational space into which you can move conversations from other inboxes.
 You can manually move conversations into an empty inbox, or can create rules that automatically move conversations into the inbox.

 If you're unsure whether or not to use tags or empty inboxes to organize your conversations, check out this article.

 Here's a real-world example of how the support team at ACME, Inc. uses inboxes in Front.